Pfizer submits data to FDA showing a booster dose works well against original coronavirus and variants - KRDO

 The data on booster shots comes as Covid-19 cases and hospitalizations have surged in recent weeks, particularly among unvaccinated people in the South.
 Pfizer executives say they believe a booster dose will be needed soon, but US health officials say they have seen no indication one is needed yet.

-Still, health officials have focused on convincing unvaccinated people to get protected.
-As of Monday, 50.7% of the total US population was fully vaccinated, including 59.3% of those eligible, according to data from the US Centers for Disease Control and Prevention.
+Still, health officials have focused on persuading unvaccinated people to get protected.
+As of Monday, 50.7% of the US population was fully vaccinated, including 59.3% of those eligible, according to data from the CDC.

 Cases are surging in 40 states, according to data from Johns Hopkins University.
 Soon, the US could be reporting more than 200,000 new cases a day, the director of the National Institutes of Health predicted Sunday.
 That’s a rate not seen since before vaccines became widely available.